chickenmcniggels/IntuiCAM/docs/toolpath_workflow.md

 ### Simple vs Advanced Mode

 The setup panel now offers a checkbox labeled **Advanced Mode**.
 When disabled, only the most important parameters are shown for each operation.
-For example, Contouring displays just the facing allowance, number of finishing passes and the final surface finish.
+For example, Contouring displays just the facing allowance and the final surface finish.
 Threading and Chamfering list the selected faces in tables where you can add or remove entries and adjust individual parameters.

 Enabling **Advanced Mode** reveals additional controls such as calculated cutting depth, feed rate and spindle speed.
 These values are pre‑filled from the material database but can be fine‑tuned manually.